Staff & Administrator Development Trainings

 Community Matters has developed an integrated set of staff development modules that allow staff members to create a positive social-emotional climate for themselves and students.
 Each Module is a 1-2 hour lesson that can be provided to the entire staff, or sub-groups (e.g. departments of a larger high school) over the course of 1-2 years, as part of a coherent school climate improvement plan.
 Modules currently include:

-- Understanding the Scope and Costs of Student Bullying
+- The Scope and Costs of Student Mistreatment

 - Creating and Maintaining a Positive Staff Culture